Edge Transport servers

 The Edge Transport server role lets you manage the following message-processing scenarios.

 Edge Transport servers accept messages coming into the Exchange organization from the Internet.
-After the messages are processed by the Edge Transport server, where they are routed next depends on the configuration of your internal Exchange servers:
+After the messages are processed by the Edge Transport server, mail is routed to an internal Exchange 2016 Mailbox server; first to the Front End Transport service, and then to the Transport service.

 Spammers use a variety of techniques to send spam into your organization.
 Edge Transport servers help prevent users from ever receiving spam by providing a collection of agents that work together to provide different layers of spam filtering and protection.
 Establishing tarpitting intervals on connectors makes email harvesting attempts ineffective.